oppia/oppia-android/Teams-at-Oppia-Android.md

 **Team Contact:** Ben Henning (@BenHenning)

-##### Quality Assurance Team
-This team is responsible for ensuring that the Oppia codebase and releases are bug-free.
-Long-term projects include:
-1. Deciding on a strategy for maintaining test coverage.
-2. Improving test coverage to 100%.
-3. Reducing the StackDriver error count to 0.
-4. Organize the QA and bug fixing teams for each release.
-5. Fix any known bugs in Oppia (especially user-facing ones).

-**Team Contact:** Ben Henning (@BenHenning)

-### Onboarding Team
-The onboarding team aims to welcome new contributors and answer their questions.

-**Team contact:** Rajat Talesra (@rt4914) (lead), Sarthak Aggarwal (@Sarthak2601)

-### Welfare Team
+### Onboarding/Welfare Team
-The welfare team is a group of Oppia developers who are committed to helping developers to be able to unblock themselves when they face any problems.
+This team is a group of Oppia developers who are committed to helping developers to be able to unblock themselves when they face any problems.
+They also aim to welcome new contributors and answer their questions.

-**Team contact:** Farees Hussain (@FareesHussain) (lead), Apoorv Srivastava (@MaskedCarrot)
+**Team contact:** Mohit Gupta (@MohitGupta121)